 Movies and TV

 While cutting the cable cord entirely isn't as easy as you might think, there are definitely ways to consume movies and TV without paying a cent.
-Naturally there are free streaming sites like Hulu, and if you have an Amazon Prime subscription already — all the more likely now that it's bundled with the Fire Phone — there's a wealth of content at your fingertips.
+Naturally there are free streaming sites like Hulu, and if you have an Amazon Prime subscription already, there's a wealth of content at your fingertips.

 Moreover, keep an eye out for free movie screenings in your area; large studios will frequently try to give a film early buzz by showing it for free to audiences, and the screenings aren't limited to only big urban areas.
 Additionally, Fandango frequently offers BOGO ticket deals for certain cardholders; and now that it's summertime, many parks nationwide have regular movie nights scheduled.